aptech/docs/docs/CR-stdc.rst

 Purpose
 ----------------
-Computes the standard deviation of the elements in each column of a matrix.
+Computes the sample standard deviation of the elements in each column of a matrix.

 Format
 ----------------